MTG/essentia.js/CONTRIBUTING.md

 Based on https://gcc.gnu.org/contribute.html and http://elinux.org/Developer_Certificate_Of_Origin

-We encourage sharing with us any ideas on how we can improve Essentia and the best way to do this is by creating github issues for bug reports, feature requests and improvement ideas.
+We encourage sharing with us any ideas on how we can improve Essentia.js and the best way to do this is by creating github issues for bug reports, feature requests and improvement ideas.

 You are also more than welcome to suggest any improvements, including proposals for new algorithms, etc.